 Cold & windy temperature

-To wrap it up, we had a wonderful time in the country even during the pandemic, as it became our home away from home.
+To wrap it up, we had a wonderful time living in Amsterdam even during the pandemic, as it became our home away from home.
 We were lucky to witness the city in its true element, without the tourists, which wouldn’t have been possible had we stayed only for four days.
 I would love to go back once the situation is back to normal and do all the touristy things that we missed this time ☺